-More people watching you videos, more likely they are to fall in love with your brand and hit that subscribe button.
+More people watching your videos, more likely they are to fall in love with your brand and hit that subscribe button.

-And one of the most effective things you can do to increase subscriber count is to promote your other videos at throught the one they’re currently watching.
+And one of the most effective things you can do to increase subscriber count is to promote your other videos at the end of the one they’re currently watching.

 This is called End screen feature and it’s a very effective tool for channel promotion.

-At the end on one, he offers you a chance to click and watch the others.
+At the end of one, he offers you a chance to click and watch the others.